mozilla/persona-yahoo-bridge/docs/DEV_NOTES.md

 2. Copy `server/config/local.json-dist` to `server/config/local.json`.
 Modify
     it by:

-    -   Setting `use_https` to `true`
     -   Setting `issuer` to the domain you added to `/etc/hosts`

-3. Generate a self-signed SSL certificate:

-        cd server/config
-        openssl genrsa -out privatekey.pem 1024
-        openssl req -new -key privatekey.pem -out certrequest.csr openssl x509 -req -in certrequest.csr -signkey privatekey.pem -out certificate.pem
+    -   Make sure browserid_server matches where you will deploy BrowserID

-4. Install necessary Node modules with `npm install` in the root of your `browserid-bigtent` clone.
+3. Install necessary Node modules with `npm install` in the root of your `browserid-bigtent` clone.

-5. Launch BigTent as root, so it can respond to HTTPS requests on port 443:
-    `sudo ./server/bin/bigtent`.
-Bigtent will write logging data to `server/var/log/bigtent.log`.
+4. Launch BigTent

+    LOG_TO_CONSOLE=1 npm start

-6. Visit your running instance (likely at https://dev.bigtent.mozilla.org) and accept the self-signed certificate.
+5. Visit your running instance (likely at http://dev.bigtent.mozilla.org:3030/.well-known/browserid)

+6. Copy your well known to the filesystem

+    curl http://dev.bigtent.mozilla.org:3030/.well-known/browserid > some/path/bigtent_well_known

 ### Configure BrowserID ###